jesseloudon/jesseloudon.github.io/_posts/2021-03-21-Azure Spring Clean DINE to Automate your Monitoring Governance with Azure Monitor Metric Alerts.markdown

 * **5 - For existing Load Balancers run a remediation task from the Azure Policy blade and repeat step 4 above**

-> If you want to get really DevOps-y and shift your policy testing to the left within your deployment pipeline check out Fabian Wohlschläger's [azure-policy-testing](https://github.com/fawohlsc/azure-policy-testing) project!
+> If you want to get really DevOps-y and shift your policy testing to the left within your deployment pipeline check out Fabian Wohlschläger's [github.com/fawohlsc/azure-policy-testing](https://github.com/fawohlsc/azure-policy-testing) project!

 ## Implementing DINE with Terraform

-Last year (2020) was a huge year of Terraform for me and I had the wonderful opportunity to design and deploy about 38 Azure Monitoring Governance DINE policies for a large customer.
+Last year (2020) was a huge year of Terraform for me and I had the wonderful opportunity to design and deploy about 38 Azure Monitoring Governance DINE policies for a large client.

 These 38 DINE policies are designed to provide baseline Monitoring Governance for production workloads where no existing metric alerts are deployed.